andrejremic/vagrant-lamp-bootstrap/README.md

 * activate mod_rewrite and add *AllowOverride All* to the vhost settings

+* change apache2 user and group to: 'vagrant'

 You can folder and password inside the bootstrap.sh for sure.

 ### How to use ?